 Prepared statements

-Slowdown mechanism
+Slowdown mechanic

 Lockdown mechanism